tezedge/tezos-dissector/README.md

 You can choose one of two methods for building and installing the Tezos Wireshark dissector:

 * Install from Pre-built Binaries.
-This is the easiest method.
+This is the easier method, but it only works if you have all the necessary prerequisites installed.
 * Build from sources.
-This readme has instructions for Ubuntu 20.04 and MacOS.
+This method has been tested on Ubuntu 20.04 and MacOS 10.15

 #### Install from Pre-built Binaries